 “Of course you’re not,” the fellow had gamely replied.

-One intervener of note had his own notion as to what his crying was all about.
+One fellow inquired of him is to what his crying was all about.
 “Is it man’s inhumanity to man that brought you to this?
 Well, you know what I say?
 I say, man started it, man will finish it; and eventually man will break the cycle.”

 Once he took his keening to a nearby bridge where it would be drowned out by the traffic.
 The reason he never did that again was because a passing motorist or possibly more than just one made the obvious assumption that one would make, seeing a crying man on a bridge.
 Soon the Police arrived and he had to undergo psychiatric evaluation before they let him go home.